Location in Zoo

 Early settlers in California often reported seeing 50 grizzlies in one day.
 In 1827, a California writer named Duhaunt Cilly claimed that grizzlies were so common around San Francisco that "they are often seen in herds."

-By 1904, a grizzly pelt was worth $75, over a month's wages at that time.
 In 1915, the Animal Damage Control Program started in the US, leading animal control agents and bounty hunters to eradicate all predators, including grizzlies.
-By 1920, a grizzly hide was worth $120, but there were few grizzlies in the lower 48 left.
+By 1920, there were few grizzlies left in the lower 48 states.

 Grizzlies are so diverse and widespread that they were once divided into 232 living and 39 fossil species and subspecies (though they are all now considered a single species.